Facts about Paul Manafort

 Paul Manafort Biography

-Paul Manafort is the former chair of Donald Trump‘s presidential campaign who was indicted for conspiracy, money laundering and other federal charges in 2017.
+Paul Manafort is the former chair of Donald Trump‘s presidential campaign who in 2018 was convicted of eight counts of banking fraud and financial wrongdoing.

 Paul Manafort was born in Connecticut and attended Georgetown University, earning a B.S. in Business in 1971 and then a law degree in 1974.
 He spent a few years practicing law with the Washington, D.C. firm of Vorys, Sater, Seymour and Pease, but by then he’d already plunged into politics, working on President Gerald Ford’s losing re-election campaign in 1976 and serving as the southern coordinator for Ronald Reagan‘s winning presidential campaign in 1980.

 In 1980 Manafort formed the lobbying firm of Black, Manafort & Stone along with Charles R. Black Jr. and Roger J. Stone.
 Over the next 15 years they made big money lobbying for a string of shady characters, including Philippine president Ferdinand Marcos, Angolan rebel Jonas Savimbi, and Zaire dictator Mobutu Sese Seko.
 In 1996 he formed a new firm, Davis, Manafort and Freedman, with Richard H. Davis and Matthew C. Freedman.
 They continued to lobby and run political campaigns for a panoply of global characters, most notably the Ukraine’s Viktor Yanukovych, an ally of Russian president Vladimir Putin.